 Logs for the most recent 12 months can be viewed and archived by exporting them in CSV format from Splashtop On-Prem web console.

-They can also be continuously sent to a syslog server in realtime.
+They can also be continuously forwarded to a syslog server in real-time.

-If the Splashtop On-Prem product is used in conjunction with a supported ticketing system, the logs are directly archived in the corresponding tickets in the ticketing system.
+When the Splashtop On-Prem product is integrated with a supported ticketing system, logs are automatically archived in the corresponding tickets.

 Remote desktop sessions can be recorded.
-Via the web console, team owner can enable automatic recording of all sessions as well as configure where the recordings are to be stored.
+Through the web console, team owner can enable automatic recording of all sessions as well as configure the storage location for the recordings.
 Recording can also be started and stopped at any time via the in-session toolbar.